Docker-Tutorialz/wordpress-docker-stack/README.md

 ## Installation

 Use the documentation [Docker Engine](https://docs.docker.com/engine/install/) to install Docker on your machine.
+Make sure you have a Swarm cluster to deploy the Stack.

 ```bash
 $ curl -fsSl https://get.docker.com | bash